 Injuries can lead to serious and long term physical, emotional and financial harm.
 If you have been injured in Texas then you should speak with a lawyer soon after the injury.
 Lawyers can assess the merits of your case and help obtain relief owed to you under Texas law.
 Recovering for an injury with the help of an attorney is often the right thing to do even if insurance companies would have you believe it is a rip off.
-Lawyers in Texas represent clients in injury claims in Dallas, Fort Worth and other parts of the state.
+If you suffered a bodily injury due to another person’s negligence, talk to Texas personal injury attorneys.

 1. If I am injured in an accident in Fort Worth, what is the most important thing I can do?

 The most important thing you can do is get well.
 Consult a doctor for any injuries you may have and follow all of your physician’s advice.
 All the legal stuff aside, the most important thing after a car accident is to heal.
 That’s right–talk to a doctor before lawyers.
 Seeking treatment from a qualified physician and following through with the treatment is very important.
 Even if you don’t want to follow the treatment or think you cannot afford it.
 Depending on the nature of your injury, refusing to complete treatment can result in permanent pain, disfigurement, or disability.
 None of those are worth refusing some bed rest or medication.
 If you really disagree with the treatment plan you should obtain the second opinion of another doctor.

 Additionally, it’s really important for your case that you complete the treatment your doctor proscribes.
 Without healing as much as you can it is very difficult to prove your injuries are not due to your own negligence after the injury occurred.
 The other party to your injury, and their insurance company, will argue that you made the injury worse by failing to complete treatment so they are not liable for the full extent of your injuries.
 They usually win on that argument.
 Do yourself a favor physically and financially and complete the treatment your physician orders.